pdjprogrammer/Wolf4SDL/Readme.md

 * Optional integrated features for mod developers:
   - Wolf4SDL already contains the shading, directional 3D sprites, floor and ceiling textures, high resolution textures/sprites, parallax sky, cloud sky and outside atmosphere features, which can be easily activated in version.h.

+- Set of 10 customizable "actions" and menu to assign/remap those buttons.
+  - For modders to add their own actions more easily (Code changes required to implement custom actions).

 The following versions of Wolfenstein 3D data files are currently supported by the source code (choose the version by commenting/uncommenting lines in version.h as described in that file):